15 November 2007

 2. Determine who your Primary Contact is

-Due to the fact that little thought is usually given to the designation of the Primary Contact this person often winds up being the president of the company, an employee in the purchasing department, or someone else who you would never expect to be your Primary Contact.
+Due to the fact that little thought is usually given to the designation of the Primary Contact, this person often winds up being the president of the company, an employee in the purchasing department, or someone else who you would never expect to be your Primary Contact.
 In any case, if you don’t know who the Primary is call your Sales Rep to get this or your IT Specialist who can ask the Sales Rep to get back to you with this information.
 Then talk to the Primary Contact to see if they have registered.
 If they have no idea what you are talking about then either get your Sales Rep to contact them to help them get registered or contact your Sales Rep to get the correct person designated as the Primary Contact and get them registered.
 If you don’t know who your Sales Rep is then your IT Specialist can determine his identity for you.

-3. Determine your “Customer Number”
+3. Determine your “Site Number”

 4. Nominate yourself to download software